 The main space of the Yeha Temple had a house of Altar which had similar characteristics with the meqaber of Gawa.
 It is said that the limestone which Yeha was built from is brought from wuquro.

-Although there are no adequate findings about the temple of yeha scholars claim that the weight of roofs were supported by load-bearing walls and pillars every two meters span.
+Although there are no adequate findings of the temple of yeha scholars claim that the weight of roofs was supported by load-bearing walls and pillars every two meters span.
 Evidence suggests that there where twelve pillars.

 This pillar support is dressed 1m by 1.5 meters.
 They are located 1.5 meters from the north and south walls and 2 meters from the west Wall.
 But on the central area (nave) the roof could have been supported by lintel and post.
 But the eastern platform is raised above the other level of supports.